The NEXT_DAY function in Oracle is used to return

 - If an invalid weekday is provided, the query will return an error.

-SELECT NEXT_DAY(DATE '2025-02-25', 'FUNDAY') FROM dual;
+SELECT NEXT_DAY(DATE '2025-02-25', 'FUNDAY') FROM dual;-- Error: ORA-00904: "FUNDAY": invalid identifier

-Handling Time Zones with NEXT_DAY
+Handling Time Zones with NEXT_DAY:

 - If the

-and focus only on the date portion when calculating the next weekday.
+start_dateis of typeTIMESTAMP WITH TIME ZONE, Oracle will ignore the time zone part of thestart_dateand focus only on the date portion when calculating the next weekday.
 The result will be a date in the session's time zone.

 Example:

--- Result: 2025-03-01 (ignores the time zone and focuses on the date part)
+SELECT NEXT_DAY(TIMESTAMP '2025-02-26 14:00:00 +00:00', 'SUNDAY') FROM dual;-- Result: 2025-03-01 (ignores the time zone and focuses on the date part)

 Important Considerations: